Loading NuWatt Energy...

 $200,000 x 30% = $60,000 tax credit

 Dollar-for-dollar reduction in federal tax owed.
-Available for projects beginning construction before July 4, 2026.
+Begin construction on or before July 4, 2026 to lock in the longer placed-in-service pathway; projects beginning later can still qualify but generally must be placed in service by December 31, 2027.
 Bonus adders (domestic content +10%, energy community +10%, low-income +10-20%) can push the ITC to 40-70%.

 $200,000 - ($60,000 x 50%) = $170,000